Omegapy/LLM-Frameworks-Tutorials/README.md

 Projects Description:
 This repository is a series of LlamaIndex and LangChain Tutorials from Udemy - Eden Marco.
 [LlamaIndex- Develop LLM powered applications with LlamaIndex](https://www.udemy.com/course/lamaindex/)
-All the files and folders have been modified from the original source to meet my requirements or had functionalities to the Programs.
+All the files and folders have been modified from the original source to meet my requirements or to add functionalities to the programs.
-Additionally, the code lines are heavily commented on, this is a tutorial.
+Furthermore, the code lines are heavily commented on; this is a tutorial, after all.
 -----------------------------------------------------------------------------------------------------------------------------

 Requirements: